-The South West Metro Transit Network Study, which was undertaken in partnership with the State Government through LandCorp, recommended a light rail network linking Cockburn Coast to Rockingham, Fremantle, Murdoch, Cockburn Central and Canning Bridge in the South West Metropolitan Region.
+The South West Metro Transit Network Study, which was undertaken in partnership with LandCorp, recommended a light rail network linking Cockburn Coast to Rockingham, Fremantle, Murdoch, Cockburn Central and Canning Bridge in the South West Metropolitan Region.

-At an estimated \$1B capital cost for the light rail network, the South West Group supports joint Federal and State funding to be provided in the short term to progress the light rail network from conceptual design through to detailed design of the network alignments and station/stop locations, together with shared funding models (private sector, government, users) for priority segments of the network.
+At an estimated \$1B capital cost for the light rail network, the South West Group supports funding in the short term to progress the light rail network from conceptual design through to detailed design of the network alignments and station/stop locations, together with funding models for priority segments of the network.